lokesh-mateti/terraform-for-devops/terraform_all_components_with_examples.md

-Certainly!
 Let's dive deeper into each Terraform component with detailed information and examples.

 ### 1. Configuration Files (.tf)
 Terraform configurations are written in HashiCorp Configuration Language (HCL).
 These files define the desired state of your infrastructure.